Conjugacy problem in groups with quadratic Dehn function: Introduction

-The new $S$-machine $\mmm$ is obtained by augmenting $\mmm_5$ with a simple $S$-machine ${\bf M}_{12}$ (the union of Steps 1 and 2 in the definition of $\mmm$ given in Subsection \ref{M6}) which starts with a specific input word $W_0$ with no tape letters, and produces (nondeterministically) an arbitrary input word $u$ of $\mmm_5$ by inserting the a power of $a$ into the input sector (by a command similar to $\theta_1$ of $\sbf$).
-This augmentation provides us with the property that arbitrary configuration of a ``long computation'' of $\mmm$ can be reached with linear time and space either from $W_0$ or from the stop configuration of $\mmm$.
+This augmentation provides us with the property that arbitrary configuration of a ``long computation'' of $\mmm$ can be reached with linear time and space either from $W(0)$ or from the stop configuration of $\mmm$.
 Afterwards this linearity guaranties quadratic estimates of the areas of both disks and big trapezia over the presentation of $G$.
 The linearity is achieved by, in particular, adding many so-called history sectors where the history of a computation is non-deterministically written before the actual computation executing that history starts.

-In order to connect ${\bf M}_{12}$ with the $S$-machine $\mmm_5$ and obtain the main $S$-machine $\mmm$, we need one rule, called $\theta(23)$ which changes the state letters to the start state letters of $\mmm_5$.
+In order to connect $\ms'$ with the $S$-machine $\ms$ and obtain the main $S$-machine $\mmm$, we need one rule, denoted $\theta(23)$ which changes the state letters to the start state letters of $\ms$.
 However the standard interpretation of $\mmm$ as a group would make the conjugacy problem decidable in the group $M$.
-So the rule $\theta(23)$ is interpreted in $G$ as turning all copies of the input word into identical words (by erasing extra indices).
-This new ``irregular'' interpretation requires a study of some non-reduced (elligible) computations, i.e., the history of an ``eligible'' computation may contain (many) subwords $\theta(23)\theta(23)^{-1}$.
+So the rule $\theta(23)$ is interpreted in $G$ as turning $L$ words in different alphabets into $L$ input configurations of $\ms$ in the same alphabet (by erasing extra indices).
+This new ``irregular'' interpretation requires a study of some non-reduced (eligible) computations, i.e., the history of an ``eligible'' computation may contain (many) subwords $\theta(23)\;\theta(23)^{-1}$.